Arthur Featherstone Marshall: Life

+He was the son of John Marshall, who in the premiership of Sir Robert Peel was government agent for colonising New South Wales.
+His elder brother Thomas William Marshall (1818–1877) was also a Roman Catholic convert and controversialist.

 Marshall abandoned his curacy at Liverpool to become a Roman Catholic in the early 1860s.
 He subsequently published satirical (mostly pseudonymous) material on the Anglican principle of comprehensiveness and a trenchant criticism of opponents of the First Vatican Council, especially Old Catholics.
 Specific Anglican tenets he singles out for attack include the Branch theory and the sacramental validity of Anglican ministry and holy orders.
 In November 1883 he applied unsuccessfully to the Royal Literary Fund.